-These questions persist, and try as we might to find the correct responses, they simply don’t exist, because violence should never exist inside the home.
+These questions persist and, try as we might to find the correct responses, they simply aren’t there.
+Violence should never exist inside the home.

 A Love Story

 Like in fairy tales: a young woman, like any other, with dreams, hopes, and goals to reach, aspires to a professional career, and a future full of harmony and well-being.
 And why shouldn’t this happen?
-She can build a happy life alongside a good human being and her children.
+She can build a happy life alongside a good partner and her children.

-Similarly, there is a young man with the same goals and aspirations to achieve a future of well-being and joy in his life.
-And why can’t this be achieved either?
-With kids in a stable home, and in old age leaving a legacy for their grandkids or later generations.
+Similarly, there is a young man with the same goals and aspirations to achieve a future of wellbeing and joy in his life.
+And why can’t this be achieved, either?
+With kids in a stable home and in old age leaving a legacy for grandchildren and later generations.